 Higher mathematics is a fundamental discipline that finds application in various other Science subjects.
 Therefore, Madhya Pradesh Board Class 12th Maths Syllabus is designed to include all the topics such as Differential and Integral Calculus to equip the students to face the rigours of higher education.
 Topics such as Linear Programming and Mathematical Modelling prepares the students for Computer Science and Electronics Engineering courses.

-Find below, the details of deleted chapters for the 2020-21 Maths Syllabus of MP Board:
+Meanwhile, below, find the details of deleted chapters for the 2020-21 Maths Syllabus of MP Board, for reference, as well:

 - 4.1 -Vectors